 Iceland is a very peaceful place.
 But did you know that, according to the 2016 Global Peace Index, Iceland is officially the most peaceful country in the world?
-The index looks at things like violent crime, political instability, and the percentage of people in prison.
+The index looks at violent crime, political instability, and the percentage of people in prison.
 Locals are so comfortable with how safe their country is that they’re more than happy to leave their babies outside shops and restaurants while they’re inside.
 You can learn more about the Global Peace Index here.
 Finally, remember that layering is important while dressing in the Icelandic winter.
 Also, note that people in Reykjavik are smartly dressed.
-In restaurants and pubs, though the vibe may be laid back and casual, you don’t exactly want to look like you just showed up from a day-long hike.
-So pack at least a few neutral colors, basics, and pieces that are multifunctional.
+Though the vibe may be laid back and casual in restaurants and pubs, you don’t exactly want to look like you just showed up from a day-long hike.
+So pack at least a few neutral colors, basics, and multifunctional pieces.
 If it were summer, I’d probably pack one nice dress or a skirt that I could wear under a sweater and over leggings for a slightly more glamorous look.

 There’s lots of superstition and particular requirements around naming babies.
-There’s an official list of names that Icelanders can use for their new-borns and if they’d like a name that isn’t on the list they have the get it approved by the Icelandic Naming Committee.
-It’s unusual to reveal a baby’s name before its christening because it’s thought to be bad luck.
+There’s an official list of names that Icelanders can use for their newborns, and if they’d like a name that isn’t on the list, they have the get it approved by the Icelandic Naming Committee.
+It’s unusual to reveal a baby’s name before christening because it’s thought to be bad luck.
 So a child could end up being called ‘Baby’ for a few months.

-Surnames are created by using their father’s name – or sometimes their mother’s, but this is rare -followed by suffix dottir for a girl and son for a boy.
+Surnames are created by using their father’s name – or sometimes their mother’s, but this is rare -followed by a suffix doctor for a girl and a son for a boy.
 So my name would be Monica Colindottir (my dad is called Colin).
 Not a great name.

 Iceland has a literacy rate of 100%, and they’re big on their books.
 They have an old saying that translates to, “It’s better to be barefoot than bookless.”
 For such a cold country, you can see how much they must love books!
 Iceland publishes the greatest number of books per capita in the world.

-Iceland actually has a great cultural scene too – maybe to pass those long, dark, winters.
+Iceland actually has a great cultural scene, too – maybe to pass those long, dark winters.
 Virtually every Icelander seems to play in a band, and most can play a musical instrument.
-It’s unsurprising that Reykjavik became a UNESCO City of Literature in 2011.
+Unsurprisingly, Reykjavik became a UNESCO City of Literature in 2011.

 Commercial whaling resumed in Iceland in 2006, much to the consternation of environmentalists and most people worldwide.
 Much of the whale meat is exported or goes towards feeding curious tourists.
-Most locals do support whaling as whales are thought to have an adverse impact on the fishing industry which is so vital to many people’s livelihoods.
+Most locals support whaling as whales are thought to harm the fishing industry, which is vital to many people’s livelihoods.

-There is a high ‘Meet us don’t eat us’ campaign launched by the Icelandic Whale Watching Association in an attempt to put a stop to the whaling.
+There is a high ‘Meet us don’t eat us’ campaign launched by the Icelandic Whale Watching Association to stop the whaling.

-Iceland celebrates the sacrificial midwinter festival “Thorrablot”.
-It was abolished during the Christianization of Iceland but resurrected in the 19th century as a midwinter celebration that continues to be celebrated to this day.
-The timing of the festival coincides with the month of Thorri, according to the old Icelandic calendar, which begins on the first Friday after January 19th (the 13th week of winter).
+Iceland celebrates the sacrificial midwinter festival “Thorrablot.”
+It was abolished during the Christianization of Iceland but resurrected in the 19th century as a midwinter celebration that continues to be celebrated.
+The festival's timing coincides with the month of Thorri, according to the old Icelandic calendar, which begins on the first Friday after January 19th (the 13th week of winter).

 On this occasion, locals come together to eat, drink and be merry.
 Customary, the menu consists of unusual culinary delicacies, known as traditional Icelandic food.
 These will include rotten shark’s meat (hákarl), boiled sheep’s head, (svið) and congealed sheep’s blood wrapped in a ram’s stomach (blóðmör)!
 This is traditionally washed down with some Brennivin - also known as Black Death – a potent schnapps made from potato and caraway.

-EQUAL PAY AND RIGHTS FOR WOMEN AND MEN
+DOES ICELAND HAVE EQUAL PAY AND RIGHTS FOR WOMEN AND MEN?

 Equal pay standard and Rights for Women and Men.

 On June 1st, 2017, Alþingi, the Icelandic Parliament, passed a law mandating that all companies and employers with 25 or more employees prove that they pay men and women equal wages.
-The legislation which is now in effect in Iceland requires companies to prove that they are paying men and women equally, by obtaining an equal pay certification using the Equal Pay Standard.
+The legislation, which is now in effect in Iceland, requires companies to prove that they pay men and women equally by obtaining an equal pay certification using the Equal Pay Standard.
 Employers who fail to undergo certification are faced with daily fines.